uofuseismo/rtseis/README.md

 ### Matlab

 Matlab is a complete signals processing solution.
-RTSeis cannot even begin to approximate Matlab's functionality.
-However, what RTSeis can do is provide a solution that doesn't require developers to have a Matlab license.
+RTSeis does not even begin to approach the breadth and depth of Matlab's functionality.
+However, what RTSeis does provide a solution that doesn't require developers to have a Matlab license.

 # Acknowledgements

-Much of this development was financed by ISTI.
-However, the real heroes are beta testers who put this library through its paces.
+Much of the core development was done while I was at ISTI where unwitting beta testers like Jeff Leifer and Josh Stachnik tested many of the fundamental concepts in the library.